Legal thriller: Novels

-The television show, How to Get Away with Murder depicts the complexities of race and the LGBTQ community.
-Characters in the series such as the African American lawyer, Annalise Keating, played by the actor, Viola Davis represents racial diversity.
-The character, Oliver Hampton, (Conrad Ricamora) advocates for the marginalised members in the LGBTQ community.
+Television

+Early legal thriller television shows reflected the plots of novels.
+Over time, they came to encompass the contemporary social themes and language that makes up legal court proceedings.

+In 2015, the television show How to Get Away with Murder received the GLAAD Media Award for Outstanding Drama for its excellence in depicting LGBTQ characters and themes.
+In 2019 it was nominated for the NAACP Image Award for Outstanding Drama Series for its representation of lawyers of color.

+The show Suits, received numerous awards for its actors including the Outsanding Performance by a Male Actor in a Drama Series award and Favorite TV Actress Supporting Role in 2012.
+The show namely consists of plot that much like the early series, The Defenders covered controversial themes of racial inequity and the corrupt nature of pursuing power and wealth in America.

+Film

-The film, Marshall was based on the history of a lawyer named Marshall who created the NAACP Legal Defence fund.
-He was devoted to identifying cases that would change history.
-The film has made a great impact on audiences, as it has a turned a real-life hero to the all-time star of a courtroom drama.
+The film, Marshall was based on the history of a lawyer named Marshall who created the NAACP Legal Defence Fund.He was devoted to identifying cases that would change history.
+The film has made a significant impact on audiences, as it has a turned a real-life hero to the all-time star of a courtroom drama.
 This is revealed in a film review, where it states the legal thriller has a created a real-life superhero for audiences to gain inspiration.
-Furthermore, using the idealistic approach of a young lawyer creates a compelling courtroom drama.
+Furthermore, using the idealistic approach of a young lawyer makes a compelling courtroom drama.
 The elements of historical racism embedded within the film dates back to the 1950s and has created a riveting, touching tale on audiences.

 Throughout the popular culture of legal thriller films, there have been variations in the character representations of lawyers.
-The character representation of lawyers affect audiences both negatively and positively.
+The character representation of lawyers affects audiences both negatively and positively.
 The positive impact is the level of heroism performed by lawyers in saving their client's case.
 Negative representations are associated with the representation of lawyers as villains and distrustful.
-The representations are reflective of lawyers declining after the American Revolution.
-As many films, novels and shows are produced within the genre, audiences have the ability to choose the images of the lawyer that they like.
+The representations reflect lawyers declining after the American Revolution.
+As many films, novels, and shows are produced within the genre, audiences can choose the images of the lawyer that they like.
 The process of revealing these images is through showing the beginning action, the action itself and the consequences of the lawyer's actions.